usedToBeTomas/teredoFix/README.md

 - 5-20 minutes for setting up the Port Forward, if your router blocks teredo connections
 ## Run teredoFix.bat :runner:
 - On this github page, on the top right, press the green button "Code" and than "Download zip" to download teredoFix.bat > unzip the folder
-- Run teredoFix.bat as administrator
+- Open teredoFix.bat, it will ask the permission to run as administrator, confirm.
 - Windows Defender might show up, click on More informations and then Run (code is open-source so you can check that it is safe)
 - In some cases it may ask for confirmation to restart some network services, proceed by confirming, usually by writing y and hitting enter (y could be another letter depending on your language).
 - Wait for it to say Press any key to continue... > press a key > computer will automatically reboot in 30 seconds > wait.